SATA cables are primarily used for storage drives, but many novice users want to know whether they can use a SATA cable to power the graphics card.

 How Can SATA Be Used For GPUs?

-The different graphics card has different type of pin requirements.
-Some GPUs need a 6-pin PCIe cable, some GPUs need an 8-pin PCIe cable, and some high-end GPUs need a 12-pin PCIe cable.
+The different graphics card has a different type of pin requirements.
+For example, some GPUs need a 6-pin PCIe cable, some GPUs need an 8-pin PCIe cable, and some high-end GPUs need a 12-pin PCIe cable.

 The SATA power cable comes with 15 pin connector; therefore, if you want to use SATA for GPUs, then you have to convert this SATA power cable into a PCIe connector with the help of an adapter.

-A variety of SATA to PCIe adapters exists in the market, and you have to pick the adapters based on your requirements.
+Various SATA to PCIe adapters exist in the market, and you have to pick the adapters based on your requirements.

 Some of those adapters include SATA to 6-pin PCIe, SATA to 8-pin PCIe, dual SATA to 6-pin PCIe, and dual SATA to 8-pin PCIe connector.

 All these adapters supply different amounts of wattage.
-Therefore, you have to pick the adapter based on your GPU connector and power requirement.
+Therefore, you must pick the adapter based on your GPU connector and power requirement.

 Using the wrong SATA to PCIe adapters can damage your PC components, especially the graphics card and the Power Supply.

-Below, it is thoroughly explained when to use which adapters and when it is unsafe to use any of these adapters.
+Below, it is thoroughly explained when to use which adapters and when it is unsafe to use them.
 Another time I am informing you that all GPUs doesnt require cables.

 Therefore always check whether your graphics card needs external power or not; read this article- which GPU doesnt need external power!